htm-community/htmengine-traffic-tutorial/README.md

 ```

 Then, to create a model, send a `PUT` request to the web service on port 8080.
-The URI represents the metric name, and you may optionall speciy model params
+The URI represents the metric name, and you may optionally specify model params
 in the request body.
 Using curl on the command line:

 ```